veiko/jest-a11y/README.md

     expect(screen.getByRole('button')).toBeAccessibleButton()
   })
+})
 ```

-### Known Issues

-#### Coming Soon

-TBD

 ## Inspiration

-As I have been working on different web projects, accessibility has started to become a major
-concern and product requirement, but it can be cumbersome to re-write the re-test the same
-functionality across multiple projects.
-As projects also started shifting to React Testing Library
-instead of Enzyme, it now became possible to test DOM output and keyboard navigation in unit tests.
+As I have been working on different web projects, accessibility has started to become a major concern and product requirement, but it can be cumbersome to re-write the re-test the same functionality across multiple projects.
+As projects also started shifting to React Testing Library instead of Enzyme, it now became possible to test DOM output and keyboard navigation in unit tests.

 ## Other Solutions

-There's [jest-axe](https://github.com/nickcolley/jest-axe) but that project exports a single matcher
-and doesn't test any user interactions.
+There's [jest-axe](https://github.com/nickcolley/jest-axe) which exports a single matcher and doesn't (yet) test any user interactions.

 ## Issues